keboola/component-microsoft-dynamics-365-finance-operations/README.md

 1. Select the desired endpoint.
 2. (Optional) If required, filter only selected columns.
 3. (Optional) Define the OData request query.
 This is an expert option to provide more flexibility; use it at your own risk.
 All query pieces can be separated by a newline or "&".
-Please refer to [this article](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_The_$filter_System) on how to use the Odata filter.
+Please refer to [this article](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_The_$filter_System) for details about the Odata filter.

 ### Destination / Output